 LP360 Cloud Ground Classification – Method and Context

 LP360 Cloud Ground Classification is a processing module on LP360 Cloud.
 It allows users to automatically classify the ground for data on the cloud.
 It can be used with any point cloud, however it has been designed for easy use with the TrueView 3DIS sensors.
-A user must be assigned an LP360 Cloud Starter license from the LP360 Store to use the Ground Classification on the cloud.
+A user must be assigned an LP360 Cloud Starter license from the LP360 Portal to use the Ground Classification on the cloud.

 Image of LP360 Ground Classification